ReliaQualAssociates/ramstk/docs/user/function.rst

 ---------
 .. figure:: ./figures/function_work_book.png

-The Function module Work Book has a General Data and a Functional Hazards Analysis page.
+The Function module Work Book has a General Data, a Functional Hazards Analysis, and a Failure Definitions page.
 The following attributes are displayed in the Function's General Data page.

 .. tabularcolumns:: |r|l|
 .. table:: **Function Attributes in the Work Book**